GenericUsername255/HackerRank-Input/README.md

-# HackerRank-input
+# Python HackerRank input() simulator

-## Small Python script to help with HackerRank inputs.
+## Small Python script to help with HackerRank inputs

-Just paste the Sample Input into the input.txt file and call input() in HackerRank.py to get the first line.
+Just paste the Sample Input into the input.txt file and call input() in HackerRank.py.
-Repeat for all the rest.
+Repeat for all the input lines.

 ## Why i made this